TUDelft-MUDE/2024-files/content/GA_1_7/Solution/Feedback.md

 **Question 1**

 - Discharge best fit: h by Gaussian, u by Gumbel
-- Emissions best fit: H by Gaussian, C by uniform
+- Emissions best fit: C by uniform, H by Gaussian
 - Force best fit: H by exponential, T by Gumbel

 Avoid words such as “clearly” or “obviously” when choosing your distribution.
 State your assumption and provide arguments.